dart-lang/site-www/src/_articles/libraries/creating-streams.md

 Avoid producing events when the listener has requested a pause.
 An async* function automatically pauses at a `yield` statement while the stream subscription is paused.
-A `StreamController` buffers events during the pause, so if the code providing the events doesn't respect the pause, the size of the buffer can grow indefinitely.
+A `StreamController`, on the other hand, buffers events during the pause.
+If the code providing the events doesn't respect the pause, the size of the buffer can grow indefinitely.
 Also, if the listener stops listening soon after pausing, then the work spent creating the buffer is wasted.